 An arbitration clause is a contractual language that requires people to use private arbitration rather than courts to resolve legal disputes.

 Arbitration was originally used as an alternative legal procedure for disputes between companies.
 Since the 1980s, however, hidden arbitration clauses have crept into nearly every aspect of contemporary life.

 Today, almost every type of contract includes an arbitration clause.
 When you agree to drive for Lyft, you sign your rights away.
 If you want to take legal action against them for a wage-and-hour violation—such as misclassifying you as a contractor, failing to pay you minimum wage or overtime wages, or not allowing you to keep tips from passengers—it must be done via arbitration.
 Moreover, employment contract arbitration clauses typically contain class action waivers.
 Since class actions allow workers to share legal costs and resources, smaller disputes are easier to litigate.
 The result is that class action waivers prevent many workers’ claims from being brought at all.

 Lyft describes arbitration as a more inexpensive and efficient solution for disputing parties.
 But the truth is that arbitration amounts to privatization of the justice system.

 On the surface, private arbitration does not appear to significantly differ from a public court proceeding.
 Both parties present their legal arguments to a private arbitrator, who serves as judge and jury.
 However, the corporation establishes the rules of the proceeding and hires the arbitrator.

 Contingency-Fee Arbitration Lawyers

-It appears that after eagerly embracing arbitration agreements, Uber and Lyft are now pushing back against the only legal forum left to drivers.
+It appears that after eagerly embracing arbitration agreements, Lyft is now pushing back against the only legal forum left to drivers.
 Morgan & Morgan won’t let them get away with it.
-We handle Uber and Lyft arbitration claims on a contingency-fee basis.
+We handle Lyft arbitration claims on a contingency-fee-basis.
 This means you only pay us if and when we win your case.
 Contact us for your free case review.